-For the first three calendar years following the start of their employment, individuals taking up residence and employment in Cyprus are entitled to an annual allowance of the lower of:
+For the first five calendar years following the start of their employment or until 31 December 2020, whichever occurs sooner, individuals taking up residence and employment in Cyprus are entitled to an annual allowance of the lower of:

 - EUR8,543. - 20% of their remuneration.